 Job Postings for Peer Supporters

-Eastern Montana Community Mental Health Center in Glasgow, Montana is seeking a full time MACT Certified Peer Support Specialist.
+Eastern Montana Community Mental Health Center in Miles City, Montana is seeking a full time MACT Certified Peer Support Specialist.
 The Peer Specialist is a member of a multidisciplinary team and is or has been a recipient of mental health services for severe and persistent mental illness.
 Because of life experience with mental illness and mental health services, the Peer Specialist provides expertise that professional training cannot replicate.
 Peer Specialists are fully integrated team members who provide highly individualized services in the community and promote client self-determination and decision making.
 The Peer Specialist is responsible for the delivery of Peer Support services in an outpatient and community-based setting for adults with severe mental illness.
 The Peer Specialist embraces, develops, and implements recovery-based principles with consumers, staff, EMCMHC, and the community.
 Acts as a positive role model through good work ethic, fairness, flexibility, and commitment to appropriate and direct communications; demonstrates energy and enthusiasm for EMCMHC’s mission and vision.
-Salary: $13-$16/hr.
+Salary: $14-$16/hr.

 Works as part of a multi-disciplinary team to help clients develop a personal recovery plan and identify opportunities to provide support as clients work to achieve their recovery goals.
 Promotes client self-determination and decision-making.
 Models competency in recovery and maintaining ongoing wellness.
 Monitors and supports client through regular visits and reports progress or concerns to the treatment team.
 Helps clients set and achieve meaningful goals in the areas of behavioral health recovery, education, daily living skills, substance use, relationships, productivity, and leisure.
 Links clients to resources identified within the wellness recovery plan.
 Works with other members of the treatment team to develop an effective support system for the consumer.
 Performs medication delivery, works rotating weekday and weekends and must pass medication test.